Table of Contents

 Chaturanga Dandasana for beginners

 - Open your hands parallel to the level of your shoulders.

-- Take a deep breath and exhale out by bending your elbows.
+- Take a deep breath and exhale by bending your elbows.
 All the body weight should be on the forearms and balancing on the toes.

 - It is essential to check the line of your shoulders, which will be the same as your elbows.

-- Fold your legs and take a rest in Vajrasana or Thunderbolt pose.
+- Fold your legs and rest in the Vajrasana or Thunderbolt pose.

 Benefits of Chaturanga Dandasana

 - It increases a lot of strength in the forearms and shoulders.

 - It is conducive to boosting the digestive system and activates digestive fire.

 - Balancing improves after holding this asana for a long duration.

 - It gives an excellent shape to the abdominal region.
-Especially Biceps, Triceps, Scapula, and Trapezius are mainly affected by this pose.
+The biceps, Triceps, Scapula, and Trapezius are mainly affected by this pose.

 - It dissolves extra fat, especially from the waist, and gives a healthy look to the body.

-- It has a great work of improving the coordination level between the body parts.
+- It has done great work improving the coordination between the body parts.

-- Four limbed staff pose is so helpful to awaken upper channels.
-Firstly Mooladhara chakra is activated, and energy transfers to the top 3 tracks.
+- The Four-limbed staff pose is so helpful to awaken upper channels.
+Firstly, Mooladhara chakra is activated, and energy transfers to the top 3 tracks.

-- It has excellent work in developing the metabolism and immunity of a person.
+- It has excellent work in developing a person’s metabolism and immunity.

-- Chaturanga Dandasana has excellent work on activating Manipur Chakra, which is directly connected with the digestive tract and is called the heating point of the body.
+- Chaturanga Dandasana has excellent work activating the Manipur Chakra, which is directly connected with the digestive tract and is called the heating point of the body.

 - It also supports the cardiac region.
-There is fast blood circulation towards the heart while holding a four-limbed staff pose.
+There is fast blood circulation toward the heart while holding a four-limbed staff pose.

 Precautions of Chaturanga Dandasana

 - In case of severe body pain, it is advisable not to practice this asana.

 - In the case of Carpal tunnel syndrome, one should not practice it.

 - If someone suffers from a wrist joint problem, they should avoid it.

-During our Yoga Teacher Training programs, we ask our students to be under the practice of Chaturanga for physical, mental, and emotional growth.
+During our Yoga Teacher Training programs, we ask our students to be under the practice of Four-limbed staff pose for physical, mental, and emotional growth.
 Our Reiki and Yoga Therapy sessions support them in recognizing the benefits of holding Chaturanga for a specific time.